DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Separate mongoose code from server.js into separate "database" folder
 - [ ] Implement Express Router
 - [ ] Write function to query database items and look for active reminders
 - [ ] Write function to look at the minutes for each reminder, notify the user, and track repeat count